johnvey/smartthings-hd-powerview/powerview_hub_api.md

 ```
 Querystring args:
 * `refresh=true` - forces hub to poll shade for latest info
-* `updateBatteryLevel=true` - forces refresh of battery level information
+* `updateBatteryLevel=true` - forces refresh of battery level information.
+NOTE: this will also cause the shade to jog once

-It is unclear whether these args can be combined in one request.
-It is also unclear whether `refresh` and `updateBatteryLevel` are effectively the same thing or not.
+These two params do not like to be combined.

 Sample response, status=200
 ```